 All prescription drugs obtained without authorization, and

 All prohibited substances however taken or used, including but not limited to, inhaling, ingesting, and/or injecting.
-These include, but are not limited to, prescribed and over-the-counter drugs and prohibited volatile substances as defined in KRS 217.900 that are used or intended for use for an abusive and/or intoxicating purpose.
+These include, but are not limited to, prescribed and over-the-counter drugs, prohibited volatile substances as defined in KRS 217.900 or synthetic compounds/substances that are used or intended for use for an abusive and/or intoxicating purpose.

 Authorized Drugs